-Trying to find an easy way to add Google Analytics to a WordPress multisite network?
-WordPress multisite offers a simple way to create and manage a network of sites from a single WordPress dashboard.
+Trying to find an easy way to add Google Analytics to WordPress multisite?
+A WordPress multisite network offers a simple way to create and manage an entire network of sites from a single WordPress dashboard.

 But when it comes to connecting to Google Analytics, it can be tricky for beginners.
 Besides that, adding the tracking code to each website can be a time-consuming task.

 This is where ExactMetrics comes in handy.
-It sets up Google Analytics on all your website automatically and helps save time.
+It sets up Google Analytics on all your websites in your multisite network automatically to help save a lot of time.
+Plus, there are a whole handful of extra features you’ll get to use on every website.

 In this article, we’ll teach you how to add Google Analytics to WordPress multisite in just a few easy steps.